Lance Stroll: Formula 4

-Formula 3
+Formula Three

 2015

 At the beginning of 2015, Stroll won the New Zealand-based Toyota Racing series, recording 10 podiums – including four wins – from 16 race starts.
 In the same year, he also contested the FIA Formula 3 European Championship with Prema Powerteam, in which his father by this time had taken a stake.
 He competed against future Formula One competitors Antonio Giovinazzi, Charles Leclerc, George Russell and Alexander Albon, winning one race at the Hockenheimring and achieving six total podium finishes in the 33-race series.
 He ended the season 5th in the championship.
 2015 also marked Stroll's first and only appearance at the non-championship Formula Three Macau Grand Prix, in which he finished in 8th place.

 On 11 November 2015, it was announced that Stroll would leave the Ferrari Driver Academy to serve as a test driver for Williams.

 2016

 Stroll began 2016 by finishing 5th at the 2016 24 Hours of Daytona, driving for Ford Chip Ganassi Racing in a Ford EcoBoost Prototype.
 He remained with Prema Powerteam for a third consecutive year to compete in his second season of the Formula 3 European Championship.
-He won the first race at Circuit Paul Ricard before taking thirteen more race victories over the season, including five consecutive victories in the final five races.
-He claimed the title with four races to go and ended the season 187 points clear of nearest competitor Maximilian Günther.
+Prior to the season, his father Lawrence hired Ferrari chief track engineer Luca Baldisserri to be Stroll's race engineer.
+He won the first race at Circuit Paul Ricard before taking a record 13 more race victories over the season, including five consecutive victories in the final five races.
+He claimed the title with four races to go and ended the season a record 187 points clear of nearest competitor Maximilian Günther.

-Throughout the season, Stroll and his team were accused of manufacturing his title via team orders to his teammates, which was highlighted by George Russell, who stated at Le Castellet, where Stroll had inherited the lead from a slowing Nick Cassidy, who ended up finishing second, that "it's not a fair fight".
+Throughout the season, Stroll and his team were accused of manufacturing his title via team orders to his teammates.
+This was highlighted by George Russell at Paul Ricard, who claimed that "it's not a fair fight" in the wake of Stroll inheriting the lead from a slowing Nick Cassidy.